JMCourtois/RAG_Notion/README.md

 ### Available Flags

-You can modify the script's behavior with 자랑:
+You can modify the script's behavior with these flags:

 -   `--force-reindex`
     Forces the script to re-index all Notion pages, ignoring the history log.